akm15machine/Distance-Plotter-NodeMCU/README.md

 ![image](https://user-images.githubusercontent.com/55695557/105572665-8e530500-5d7e-11eb-88f6-ac3942e6513b.png) <br>

 ### Upload the code
-Keep the USB connected to NodeMCU
+Keep the USB connected to NodeMCU to access the serial monitor in case you want to debug!
-Type `http://mcu-node.local` on your browsr, if you did everything properly, you will see something like this:
+Type `http://mcu-node.local` on your browser, if you did everything properly, you will see something like this:
 ![image](https://user-images.githubusercontent.com/55695557/105572755-26e98500-5d7f-11eb-9d91-263d1d95b59d.png) <br>